transmissions11/solcurity/README.md

 - `C4` - Use `block.timestamp` only for long intervals.
 (SWC-116)
 - `C5` - Don't use block.number for elapsed time.
 (SWC-116)
 - `C7` - Avoid delegatecall wherever possible, especially to external (even if trusted) contracts.
 (SWC-112)
-- `C8` - Don't use function types.
+- `C8` - Do not update the length of an array while iterating over it.
 - `C9` - Don't use `blockhash()`, etc for randomness.
 (SWC-120)
 - `C10` - Are signatures protected against replay with a nonce and `block.chainid` (SWC-121)
 - `C11` - Ensure all signatures use EIP-712.
 (SWC-117 SWC-122)